syegulalp/pypacker/readme.md

 ```

 where `entrypoint.py` is what's executed to start your app, and your actual app and all its files live in `appdir` and below.
 This makes it easier for PyPacker to detect data files that are adjacent to your application.

+## What PyPacker tries to do

+* The main program tree is turned into a `.zip` file (of `.pyc` files).
+* Any non-Python files in the main program tree are copied into a parallel directory off the root of the `dist` directory.
+* Usage of `.pyd` files and (some) `.dll`s are automatically detected as well and copied.
+* Third-party packages are also included.
+* Both console and windowed executables are provided.
+* Using TKinter and SQLite3 should be automatically detected, and the appropriate files should be copied into your redistributable.
+* Numpy can now also be included, although you cannot use treeshaking with it (use the option `-tlx numpy`).

 ## Options